-Governance statement for Lostock Hall Primary School is part of The True Learning Partnership
+Governance Statement for Lostock Hall Primary School – part of the True Learning Partnership

 The governing body is also responsible for providing information to the Trust about the school’s operation and performance.

 The particular responsibilities of the governing body are